-Given the current issues with the recycling markets which has significant annual costs to Council, any initiatives to reduce recycling costs should be encouraged.
+Given the current issues with the recycling markets which will cost Council \$1.5M annually, any initiatives to reduce recycling costs should be encouraged.

 A Container Deposit Scheme would not result in additional costs to the consumer, providing the consumer returns the container and redeems the deposit.
 Current Container Deposit Schemes in place around Australia are designed to shift the financial cost of establishing and maintaining collection and recycling system from Council to industry.